Phillip-Generation/SBA-BSM-Website/README.md

 # Skill Based Assessment: BSM Website

-**The purpose of this assignment is to assess your mastery of material covered in weeks 1-5 of class**
+**The purpose of this assignment is to assess your mastery of technical material covered in weeks 2-6 of class**

-**Text editor:** You can use any text editor you would like to complete your project (ex.
-VS Code, Atom, Notepad)
+**Text editor:** You can use any code editor you would like to complete your project (ex.
+VS Code, Atom, Sublime Text)

  **Submission:** Fork the project and create a pull request when complete.